Caesar Salad

 CaesarSalad.jpg

 Caesar Salad is a salad in my household we can all agree on, everyone loves it!
 Once I started making my own salad dressings, there was no going back.
 On a busy weeknight, I’ve tried sneaking in a store-bought dressing and the kids know right away…maybe I’ve spoiled them with the good stuff, but I’d rather take 10 extra minutes if it means I can get some greens into them.
-Dressings are especially easy to make and store a mason jar.
+Dressings are especially easy to make and store a mason jar, you can also blend them with an immersion blender to make them super creamy.

-I’ve also made this exact Caesar dressing without the egg yolk, if you prefer to leave it out.
-I’ve made it both ways many times and they’re both delicious.
-I also feel more comfortable leaving the leftovers in the fridge for a few days if I don’t make it with an egg yolk, but it isn’t quite as rich and creamy.
-Another tip I have is to make sure your lettuce is completely dry.
-If it’s still somewhat damp, the dressing won’t adhere as smoothly, and it won’t be as flavorful.
+The leftovers are good in the fridge for 3-4 days.
+Another tip I have is to make sure your lettuce is completely dry, if it’s still somewhat damp, the dressing won’t adhere as smoothly, and it won’t be as flavorful.
 I hope that this Caesar dressing becomes a family favorite in your household as well!

 Prep Time